uqlibrary/fez-frontend/README.md

 | Element   | prop for ID               | ID attached to native elements for targetting                   |
 | --------- | ------------------------- | --------------------------------------------------------------- |
 | TextField | `textFieldId="rek-title"` | `<input id="rek-title-input"/>` `<label id="rek-title-label"/>` |

-#### Some tricks and tips

-- When simulating clicks which result in non-trivial DOM changes, you might need to `cy.wait(1000);` to wait 1 second after the click before posing any expectations.
-If possible, use `cy.waitUntil()` instead to wait for a particular condition to be true.
-- Custom cypress commands can be added to `cypress/support` to abstract out common actions.
-For example:

-  - When the form you are writing tests for has a browser alert box to prevent navigating away before its complete, add this to the top of your test to unbind the unload event handler.
-The issue might only present itself when trying to do another test by navigating to a new url, which never finishes loading because the browser is waiting for the alert from the previous page to be dismissed, which is actually not visible in Cypress UI!

-    ```javascript
-    afterEach(() => {
-      cy.killWindowUnloadHandler();
-    });
-    ```

-  - When using the MUI dialog confirmation, use the following for navigating to the homepage:

-    ```javascript
-    cy.navToHomeFromMenu(locale);
-    ```

-    where `locale` is:

-    ```javascript
-    {
-      confirmationTitle: '(Title of the confirmation dialogue)',
-      confirmButtonLabel: '(Text of the "Yes" button)'
-    }
-    ```

-    See `cypress/support/commands.js` to see how that works.

-- If a test occasionally fails as "requires a DOM element." add a `.should()` test after the `.get()`, to make it wait for the element to appear (`.should()` loops)

 #### Gotchas